WHAT IS KETO?!

 The ketogenic diet is a high-fat, moderate protein, low-carbohydrate way of eating.
 By restricting carbs and sugar the body goes into a state of ketosis, which is where the body burns fats/ketones instead of glucose/carbs/sugar.
 When there are very little carbohydrates in one's diet, the liver converts fat into fatty acids and ketone bodies.
 The ketone bodies pass into the brain and replace glucose as an energy source, it is this elevated level of ketone bodies in the blood, which is known as ketosis.

-When first starting a ketogenic diet you want to calculate your "macros", I use this one on the ruled.me site.
+When first starting a ketogenic diet you want to calculate your "macros", I use this one from Perfect Keto.
 Your ratios should be close to 5% carbs, 20-25% protein, and 70-75% fat.
 The ketogenic diet is not a high protein diet.
 If you eat too much protein it can turn to glucose, so it is essential to understand that this is a high fat way of eating.

 Personally I eat under 20 grams of Net Carbs per day.
 Some people calculate actual carbs, not Net Carbs, it is a personal choice.
 Net Carbs are when you subtract the total Fiber from the total Carbs.
 So 1 cup of broccoli has 6g of carbs, but 2g of fiber, so the net carbs for that broccoli would be 4g.
 It is very helpful in the beginning to track all of your food with an app like My Fitness Pal, Carb Manager, or something similar.
 You can set the preferences to your macro settings.